 Time - 1 to 10 minutes (depending on complexity of piece/s)

-As you may have noticed in the final image in the step above, while the image overall looks good, our poor little beads are now overblown.
+As you may have noticed in the final image in the step above, while the image overall looks good, our poor little gold filled beads are now overblown.
 You can barely even see the gold tone of the product.
 We have seen this many times on social media where the overall image has been edited to look good but in doing so the jewelry item is then washed out.
 There are two ways to combat this issue and both involve masking.

 What is masking you ask?
 Let’s say you want the beads in the image to look silver instead of gold-filled.
 The easiest solution is to desaturate the image.
 But now you’ve also desaturated the succulent and that looks weird.